supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Changes
  - Tooltips now have rounded edges (#16)
- - Made the colour of tooltips brighter so it wouldn't blend in with the background
+ - Made the colour of tooltips brighter so it won't blend in with the background

 ### Fixes
  - Fixed issue where the app window would not display properly if your display scaling was not set to 150% (#17)